Gius-8/WiFiEsp-danyboard/README.md

 # WiFiEsp

-This library is a modified version of the library [WifiEsp](https://github.com/bportaluri/WiFiEsp) Bruno Portaluri.
+This library is a modified version of the library [WifiEsp](https://github.com/bportaluri/WiFiEsp) by Bruno Portaluri.
 With an ESP8266 board, WiFiEsp library allows an Arduino board to connect to the internet.
 It can serve as either a server accepting incoming connections or a client making outgoing ones.
 The WiFiEsp library is very similar to the Arduino [WiFi](http://www.arduino.cc/en/Reference/WiFi) and [Ethernet](http://www.arduino.cc/en/Reference/Ethernet) libraries, and many of the function calls are the same.